Experimental relativistic zero-knowledge proofs

-\textit{Protocol.---} We start by presenting the type of zero-knowledge proof that we used in the experiment.
+\textit{Protocol.---} We start by presenting the zero-knowledge proof that we used in the experiment.
 Let $(V,E)$ be a finite undirected graph, namely, a finite set $V$ of vertices and a collection $E$ of edges, that is, unordered pairs of (distinct) vertices.
 We further assume that this graph is three-colourable, see Fig.~\ref{fig:zkpfig}(a).
-In the following we denote the three different colours by 0, 1, and 2.
+In the following we denote the three different colours by 0, 1, and 2 and we refer to proper colourings simply as ``colourings'', whereas we call improper ones ``labellings''.

-The protocol involves two verifiers and two provers located in a suitable way discussed below.
-Initially the two provers pre-agree on random three-colourings $c_k(n)\in\{0,1,2\}$ for $k\in V$ and $n$ identifying the round.
-In the following, the dependency in $n$ will be omitted for conciseness.
-For all vertex $k$ they also choose two labellings $l_k^0$ and $l_k^1$ such that the equality ${l_k^0+l_k^1\equiv c_k \pmod3}$ holds.
-Note that, contrary to a proper colouring, the labellings $l^0$ and $l^1$ do not need to have different values on adjacent vertices.
-A round is then illustrated in Fig.~\ref{fig:zkpfig}(c) and consists in (i)~each verifier providing their prover with an edge $(i,j)\in E$ and a bit $b\in\{0,1\}$, (ii)~each prover answering $l_i^b$ and $l_j^b$, and (iii)~the two verifiers checking the provers' answers as described in the next two paragraphs.
-If none of the parties abort the protocol, then we repeat rounds until a certain security level is reached, see below.
-The verifiers' tests follow two different paths.

-On the one hand, the verifiers can check that the provers do indeed know that the graph is three-colourable.
-This test is done when both verifiers send the same random edge $e=(i,j)=(i',j')=e'\in E$ and when $b\neq b'$.
-Then the answers $(a_1,a_2)$ and $(a'_1,a'_2)$ of the two provers are accepted if and only if $a_1+a'_1\not\equiv a_2+a'_2\pmod3$.
-Clearly this aims at ensuring that the provers know that the graph is three-colourable.

-On the other hand, the verifiers can test the consistency of the provers' answers.
-When the edges sent share at least one vertex (say, $i=i'$) and when the bits sent are equal ($b=b'$), then the verifiers accept if and only if the corresponding answers of the two provers are equal ($a_1=a'_1$).
-This test typically prevents the provers from answering in a way that would ignore the edges asked but would only aim at passing the previous check.

-For honest verifiers and honest provers (when the graph is three-colourable), it is easy to see that following the protocol will always lead to acceptance.
-This property of the protocol is referred to as \emph{completeness}.

-For honest verifiers and dishonest provers (when the graph is not three-colourable), the \emph{soundness} refers to the verifiers being able to reveal the cheat with very high probability when performing many rounds.
-Intuitively, if the answers of a prover (say, $P_2$) reach their corresponding verifier ($V_2$) before the question of the other one ($V_1$) could have, by any means, made its way there, then this prover ($P_2$) must have answered without knowing what the other one ($P_1$) has been asked.
-By separating the verifier-prover pairs by a sufficient distance and by timing the protocol carefully, we can use special relativity to create this separation in order to make the protocol sound against classically correlated provers.
-We discuss the case of quantum provers below.

-For dishonest verifiers (trying to get any knowledge of a three-colouring) and honest provers, the \emph{zero-knowledge} property amounts to the verifiers getting no knowledge whatsoever upon interaction with the provers.
-The above protocol satisfies this property~\cite{CMS+19}.